 Our private placement attracted very strong interest from high-quality Norwegian, Nordic and international institutional investors.
 Excluding shares pre-allocated to cornerstone investors, the issue was more than nine times oversubscribed.

-Following a successful share issue, where Salmon Evolution Holding AS raised NOK 500 million, our share received a listing on Oslo’s Merkur Market on 18 September 2020.
+Following a successful share issue, where Salmon Evolution Holding AS raised NOK 500 million, our share received a listing on Oslo’s Merkur Market (Euronext Growth) on 18 September 2020.
 The issue aroused considerable interest among Norwegian, Nordic and international institutional investors.

 The funding support from Enova relates to the ongoing construction of our fish farm at Indre Harøy.
 “With this support, Enova is contributing to our realisation of tomorrow’s solutions for salmon farming,” says CEO Håkon A Berg.
 “Our strategy of establishing a significant low-emission salmon production on land remains unchanged.”